 In addition to competence in both biblical Hebrew and Greek, each division of the Roy Fish School of Evangelism and Missions requires graduate-level preparation that applicants must complete prior to beginning seminars.
-Faculty, in consultation with the Associate Dean for Doctoral Programs, determine what leveling course-work must be completed on the basis of the applicant's graduate transcripts.
+Faculty, in consultation with the Director of the Research Doctoral Programs, determine what leveling course-work must be completed on the basis of the applicant's graduate transcripts.

 The World Christian Studies degree requires one thesis-specific, research field language, or one traditional research language evaluated by proficiency exam, or its equivalent, as a research tool, determining specific research language competency.
-Students' selection of their research field language requires the approval of each student's Mentor-Tutor and the Associate Dean for Doctoral Programs.
+Students' selection of their research field language requires the approval of each student's Mentor-Tutor and the Director of the Research Doctoral.
 If the Mentor-Tutor determines that only one research language is insufficient for the thesis subject, students may be required to do more than one research language.
 Applicants who must complete leveling work should pursue research language studies while doing leveling work, provided that the leveling courses remain the priority.
 English may not serve as students' research language.
 Normally, students may not enroll in research seminars until the research language has been completed.
-Students must document competency either by transcripted hours or a letter from thResearch Language Examiner at Southwestern Seminary verifying that the student has successfully passed proficiency examinations.
+Students must document competency either by transcripted hours or a letter from the Research Language Examiner at Southwestern Seminary verifying that the student has successfully passed proficiency examinations.